darrenyeung3110/cse160-WI22/PA1/DeviceQuery/README.md

 # How to Run

-The `template.cu` file contains the code for the Lab.
-There is a Makefile included in the Lab folder which compiles it and links it with the libgputk CUDA library automatically.
+The `template.cu` file contains the code for the programming assignment.
+There is a Makefile included which compiles it and links it with the libgputk CUDA library automatically.
 It can be run by typing `make` from the DeviceQuery folder.
 It generates a `solution` output file.